dji-sdk/Onboard-SDK-Doc/source/quickstart/integrateOSDK.md

 title: Integrate OSDK
 date: 2020-05-08
 version: 4.0.0
-keywords: [write apps, developemtn, SDK, integrate, DJI]
+keywords: [write apps, developemt, SDK, integrate, DJI]
 ---
+> **NOTE** This article is **Machine-Translated**.
+If you have any questions about this article, please send an <a href="mailto:dev@dji.com">E-mail </a>to DJI, we will correct it in time.
+DJI appreciates your support and attention.

 ## Overview
 OSDK provides lots of modules that developers could use, the specific architecture is as follows:
 <div>